 Although there are various child care centers in the Phoenix Metropolitan Area, Bright Horizons at ASU is a center located on the Tempe Campus that serves as a daycare, preschool, and kindergarten prep.
 For more information, please visit brighthorizons.com.

-To find a babysitter and/or nanny near you, you may find the following websites useful:
+To find a babysitter and/or nanny near you the following websites may be useful to you:

 - ► Urbansitter.com

 - ► Care.com

-- sittercity.com
+- ▶ sittercity.com

 Child education

 Public Schools